 Crossed eyes (strabismus) affects around 4% of adults in the UK, and treatments include wearing glasses, prisms, muscle surgery and sight therapy, but one treatment that has recently become FDA-approved is botulinum toxin.

-To treat crossed eyes, Botox - or botulinum toxin - is injected into the eye muscle, once anaesthetic has been applied (phew!), and left in for 30 seconds, helping the Botox to spread to the necessary areas.
+To treat crossed eyes, botulinum toxin is injected into the eye muscle, once anaesthetic has been applied (phew!), and left in for 30 seconds, helping the medicine to spread to the necessary areas.
 The effects can take up to around 4 days and generally last about 3 months.

-So, there you have it - Botox works wonders on more than just forehead lines.
+So, there you have it - botulinum toxin works wonders on more than just forehead lines.
 It’s an FDA-approved, multipurpose super-treatment!
-Of course, there are several things to consider and be aware of before having Botox, so it’s worth checking out our handy treatment guide, and making sure you always book an appointment with a medically qualified Botox professional.
+Of course, there are several things to consider and be aware of before having treatment, so it’s worth checking out our handy treatment guide, and making sure you always book an appointment with a medically qualified professional.

 Botox is a registered trademark